intellection-mrac/tres_mosqueteros/ur-perception/README.md

 ### Integrating with Grasshopper:

-Use the Python script above inside Grasshopper script component to automatically update the mesh as the robot moves, capturing new data at each step.
+Use the Python script above inside Grasshopper script component to import a sample .ply file for processing inside rhino's script component.

 ```plaintext
 +---------------------+          +-----------------+      +-------------------+